yingzhan25/philosopher_42/README.md

 ---

-### Besides codes, also adding with some small practices and shell tester srcipts.
+### Besides codes, also adding with some small practices and shell tester scripts.

 The pratices break down the complicated question, so that you can learn step by step, from easy to hard, without anxiety.